B&O I-1, I-1a, I-2, I-3 Caboose

 Grabs

-grab irons the B&O used on the sides of their I-5 cabooses - an "L" shape, a "C" shape or
+the B&O used on the sides of their I-5 cabooses -

 a "J" shape.
-Spring Mills Depot will build models with appropriate grab based
+Spring Mills Depot will build

-on photographs and research material.
+on photographs

 End Platform Types